butfirstchai.com

 sauteing ginger-garlic paste, green chillies and mint leaves

-Add the ginger-garlic paste, green chillies and mint leaves and saute for a minute.
+Stir in the ginger-garlic paste, green chillies and mint leaves.

 searing mutton pieces on high

-Increase the flame to medium to high and add the meat pieces and cook for 2 minutes.
+Increase the heat to medium-high and cook the meat pieces for 2 minutes.

 ground spices and salt